-We spend ten months of the year planning, anticipating and preparing to be ‘camp parents’ for 7 weeks in the summer, and are truly honored, proud, humbled and take this responsibility seriously.
+Our Senior Staff, Leadership Team and year-round crew spend ten months of the year planning, anticipating and preparing for 7 weeks in the summer.
+We are all truly honored, proud, humbled and take this responsibility seriously.
 Throughout the year and the summer, we are known as super communicators, giving you a keen sense of what to expect in the off-season and a peak into our world during the summer months.

 The experience of camp is sometimes tough to verbalize.
 Some call it “the magic of camp”, some say “you just have to be there”, some say, “you know, it’s camp” and others feel that it is just the single greatest experience and influence in their life.
 Michael Eisner, the former head of Disney, who wrote the book, CAMP, explained that his camp experience was one of the most important and influential impacts that affected the path of his life.